Sporting Apostrophes

 • At the request of Pele’s agent, the footballs are now brown like his employer’s testes.

-Posted by Hawkins on June 25, 2008
+Posted by Milan on June 25, 2008

 Team news for Sunday’s thrilling double-header